-In today's society sensors, computers, communication platforms and storage technologies give us access to previously unmanageable volumes of data, so-called Big Data.
+In today's society, sensors, computers, communication platforms and storage technologies give us access to previously unmanageable volumes of data, so-called Big Data.
 The conversion of data into actionable knowledge creates new opportunities and significant economic values.
-Big Data has revolutionized both the commercial world and research in many areas, and has opened up for new interdisciplinary collaborations.
+Big Data has revolutionised both the commercial world and research in many areas, and has opened up for new interdisciplinary collaborations.

 The Linnaeus University Centre for Data Intensive Sciences and Applications (DISA) addresses data-driven methods to gain deeper knowledge and understanding in a variety of applications in engineering, science and humanities.
 Research in computer science, media technology, signal processing and statistics represents the technical core of the center.
 Combined with research from application fields, such as astrophysics, engineering, linguistics, social science and eHealth, we create a unique dynamics.

 Exploiting data to gain manageable information and useful knowledge is not a research venture alone.
-Consequently, there is also a large collaboration interest in industry and the public sectors.
+There is also a large collaboration interest in the industry and the public sector.
 DISA works closely with several clusters and networks representing the IT and heavy vehicle industries, the health sector and municipalities and agencies.
-These partnerships combine excellent research with practical solutions to specific challenges in society, for the mutual benefit of researchers of different scientific areas and of external partners.
+These partnerships combine excellent research with practical solutions to specific challenges in society, for the mutual benefit of researchers from different scientific disciplines and of external partners.

 The Linnaeus University Centre for Data Intensive Sciences and Applications embraces the following research groups.

 Computational Social Sciences The research in the area Computational Social Sciences within Linnaeus University Centre for Data Intensive Sciences and Applications (DISA) is about producing and analyzi…

 Data Intensive Astroparticle Physics The research area Data Intensive Astroparticle Physics within Linnaeus University Centre for Data Intensive Sciences and Applications (DISA) works with the detectio…